hodiete21/challenge_solution/readme.md

   4. Filesystem module

- The `/index` page shows the number of emails and their fav snacks The `/shop` page answers a, b, and c.
+ The `/index` page shows the number of emails and their fav snacks The `/shop` page answers 1, 2, and 3.

 Pipeline build created in heroku available here: